 • Install content filters on browsers and devices.

-• Set up kid-friendly people who are searching like Kiddle or YouTube Kids.
+• Set up kid-friendly search engines like Kiddle or YouTube Kids.

 5. Encourage Open Conversations